-- 8.2.1 A total of twenty one Local Plan development sites have been modelled in Skipton. - 8.2.2 The modelling demonstrates that it is possible to accommodate the planned level of growth in Skipton without taking existing junctions over capacity or further over capacity.
+- 8.2.1 A total of twenty one Local Plan development sites have been modelled in Skipton. - 8.2.2 The modelling demonstrates that the Local Plan traffic will cause some additional congestion on the existing junction layouts but with limited junction improvements in place it is possible to accommodate the planned level of growth in Skipton without taking existing junctions over capacity or further over capacity.